sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 Will slf4j with dispatch the messages to all of them ?
 No.

-It will pick one of them, and leave you a small warning about that.
+It will pick one of them, and leave us a small warning about that.

 Let's say we add the 2 bindings we know about:
 ```scala